forIoop/LeetCodeinPython/bruteforce/README.md

+# Brute force solutions

-# Folder holding my brute force solutions to problems
+Folder holds my naive appraoch to problems when I first encounter them.
-# usually my naive appraoch that will get the problem solved
+These solutions are by no means efficient
 #mail to: [paduajaden@gmail.com]